OpenF2/F2/docs/src/container-development.md

 % Container Development

 <p class="lead">You've come to the right place if you want to start building F2 containers.
-Before continuing, make sure you've [cloned the F2 repository on GitHub](https://github.com/OpenF2/F2#quick-start) or [downloaded the latest framework build](index.html#get-started) (v1.1.1).
+Before continuing, make sure you've [cloned the F2 repository on GitHub](https://github.com/OpenF2/F2#quick-start) or [downloaded the latest framework build](index.html#get-started) (v{{sdk.version}}).
 Secondly, [read about the F2 Framework](index.html#framework).
 There are a few important concepts to help you better understand apps, containers and context.</p>

 * * * *